 This classic comfort food is an easy way to learn how to cook a staple *Filipino cuisine.
 It has minimal ingredients that you may readily have available in your fridge and pantry.

+Pancit or pansit is the term for noodles in Filipino cuisine.
+Noodles were introduced into the Philippines by the Chinese and have since been adopted into local cuisine.
 Pancit palabok and pancit luglug are essentially the same dish, the difference being primarily in the noodles used in the recipe.
-Luglug uses a thicker noodle than the traditional bihon of a pancit palabok.
+Luglug uses a thicker noodle than […]

 I was really in a mood for cooking another authentic Filipino dish.
 So for dinner the other day I made a combination of two of my favourite components (or dishes) and blended the two together making one scrumptious entrée.